 7.8 You should avoid situations where you are alone in an enclosed space with a student.
 Where you are left with the responsibility of a single student you should ensure that this is in an open space in view of others.
 Where this is not possible or practical it should be discussed with your line manager, Head of Department and/or the Principal.

-7.9 You should refrain from driving a student in your car unless you have specific permission from the parent to do so.
-Should the parent not be available then you should seek permission from your line manager.
-In the event of an emergency you should exercise discretion but then report the matter to your line manager.
+7.9 You should not drive a student in your car unless you have specific permission from the parent and the relevant Executive member to do so.
+In the event of an emergency you should exercise discretion but then report the matter to the relevant Executive member.

 7.10 If you wish to conduct a private conversation with a student you should consider the time and venue carefully to avoid placing yourself in a vulnerable situation.
 It is preferable to leave the door open.
 You should not locate yourself between the student and the door.